An improved bound on the Hausdorff dimension of Besicovitch sets in $\mathbb{R}^3$: Killing the Heisenberg example

 We claim that for each $\tube_3\in H(\tube_A)\cap \tubes^\prime$, there is a set of $\gtrapprox_{C_4\eps} \delta^{-3/2}$ tubes $\tube^\prime\in H_{Y^\prime}(\tube_3)$ with $\angle(v(\tube^\prime),\ T_pR_{\tube_1,\tube_2,\tube_3})\geq \delta^{C_1\eps}$ at every point $p\in \tube^\prime\cap \tube_3$.
 Here the constant $C_4$ depends on $C_1,C_2,C(A|B),$ and $C_3$.

-If we are in Case (A), then this follows from Lemma \ref{decoherenceOfPlaneMap}, provided we select $C_1$ sufficiently large, depending on $C_2$.
+If we are in Case (A), then this follows from Lemma \ref{decoherenceOfPlaneMap}, provided we select $C_1$ sufficiently large, depending on $C_2$ (here we use the fact that the hairbrush of $\tube_3$ covers each of $\tube_1$ and $\tube_2$ with accuracy $\geq \delta^{C_A\eps}$.
 On the other hand, if we are in Case (B) then this follows from \eqref{avoidsReguli}, provided we select the constant $C_2$ sufficiently large (independent of all other parameters), so that the cardinality of the set in the LHS of \eqref{avoidsReguli} (with the shading $Y_1$ replaced by $Y^\prime$) is at most half the cardinality of the set on the RHS.

 The proof from this point on no longer distinguishes between Cases (A) and (B).
 We will assume that the constant $C_1,C_2, C_{(A)}, C_{(B)}$, and $C_4$ have been determined, and when we write $A\lessapprox_{\eps}B$, the implicit constant in the $\lessapprox_{\eps}$ notation may depend on $C_1,C_2, C_{(A)}, C_{(B)}$, and $C_4$, since these are (fixed) absolute constants.